You may alter anything you like, or create your own letter without these aids,

 - Although mining ventures were, historically, common in the area, there is no appetite for resource extraction any longer.
 Economic growth has diversified into local services and trades, entrepreneurship, tourism and recreation, while the traditional activities of hunting, fishing, trapping, small-scale logging and farming continue.
 An industrial mining operation has no value for most year-round and seasonal residents, will not generate a meaningful number of desirable local jobs, will reduce property values, and will not add to the municipal tax base.

-- The most precious assets of Limerick and area are its natural environment and the responsible stewardship of that environment.
+- The most precious assets of our areas are its natural environment and the responsible stewardship of that environment.
 A healthy and prosperous future for our community lies in a low-impact, sustainable economy based in enjoyment of and respect for that environment.
 The construction and operation of a mine would contaminate ground and surface drinking water, further endanger threatened species, displace wildlife, and undermine the three-fold seasonal increase in population and the economic benefits that provides.

 - There would be continuous noise pollution from truck traffic, heavy equipment and blasting as many mines operate 24 hours.
 After a mine is closed, it can become a prime target to be used as a landfill site.